Legendary Promoter To Be Inducted Into Colorado Music Hall Of Fame

 “I certainly was fairly notorious when I was running my clubs in Boulder and Denver,” said Morris.

-“At Talugis, we had the first tours of Bonnie Rait, the Doobie Brothers, Linda Ronstadt, ZZ Top.
-In blues we had, John Lee Hooker, Muddy Waters, ‘Lightnin’ Hopkins, Mance Lipscomb, Big Bamma Thornton and in Folk we had the Dirt Band, Tom Rush, Tim Thornton…”
+“At Tulagi’s, we had the first tours of Bonnie Rait, the Doobie Brothers, Linda Ronstadt, ZZ Top.
+In blues we had, John Lee Hooker, Muddy Waters, ‘Lightnin’ Hopkins, Mance Lipscomb, Big Bamma Thornton and in Folk we had the Dirt Band, Tom Rush, Tim Thornton …”

 Morris could go on for hours about the people he met and the bands he helped launch.